 Symptom data help predict COVID-19 admissions

 Researchers at Lund University and Uppsala University are conducting one of the largest citizen science projects in Sweden to date.
 Since the start of the pandemic, study participants have used an app to report how they feel daily even if they are well.
 This symptom data could be used to estimate COVID-19 infection trends across Sweden and predict hospital admissions due to COVID-19 a week in advance.
-The results have now been published in the scientific journal Nature Communications.

 The analyses included more than 10 million daily reports from participants in COVID Symptom Study Sweden from April 2020 to February 2021.
 The scope of the study was to develop and evaluate a framework to estimate the regional prevalence of COVID-19 using symptom-based surveillance, and to test if these prevalence estimates could be used to predict subsequent trends in COVID-19 hospital admissions.

 Photograph: Mikael Wallerstedt

 “We show for the first time that symptom data can be informative in predicting subsequent regional trends in hospital admissions due to COVID-19, and confirm previous reports that trends in symptoms are related to community infection rates.
 These symptoms-based methods could be particularly useful in time periods and areas with low COVID-19-testing,” says Tove Fall, Professor of Molecular Epidemiology at the Department of Medical Sciences, Uppsala University, one of the lead authors of the study.